mattermost/docs/source/developer/webapp-component.rst

   expect(newUpdateSection).toHaveBeenCalledTimes(1);
   expect(newUpdateSection).toBeCalledWith('email');

-5. When a function is passed to a component via props, make sure to test it if it gets called for a particular event calls or state changes.
+5. When a function is passed to a component via props, make sure to test it if it gets called for a particular event call or its state changes.

 .. code-block:: javascript
   :linenos: